Warren Smith (quarterback): Spokane Shock

-In October 2014, Smith was assigned to the Spokane Shock of the Arena Football League (AFL).
-Smith made his first career start for the Shock during their Week 7 game against the Los Angeles KISS.
-Smith completed 23 of 29 attempts with six touchdowns in a 68–46 victory.
+In October 2014, Smith was assigned to the Spokane Shock of the Arena Football League (AFL) for the 2015 season.
+Shortly after signing with the Shock, Smith, who was working as a substitute teacher at the time, acquired the Shock's video archive password from head coach Andy Olson and ended up watching every Shock 2014 regular season game during breaks in class.
+Smith made his first career AFL start for the Shock during their Week 7 game against the Los Angeles KISS, completing 23 of 29 attempts with six touchdowns in a 68–46 victory.
 He finished the season with 1,816 passing yards, 32 passing touchdowns, 11 interceptions and five rushing touchdowns in eight starts at quarterback.

 Philadelphia Yellow Jackets

 On October 15, 2015, Smith signed with the Philadelphia Yellow Jackets of American Indoor Football.
 On May 24, 2016, Smith was released.

 Philadelphia Soul

-On October 16, 2015, Smith was assigned to the Philadelphia Soul.
+On October 16, 2015, Smith was assigned to the Philadelphia Soul of the AFL.
 On February 5, 2016, Smith was reassigned by the Soul.

 Lehigh Valley Steelhawks

-On May 24, 2016, Smith signed with the Lehigh Valley Steelhawks.
-He earned NAL MVP and First Team All-NAL honors in 2017 after playing in 10 games while completing 169 of 256 passes for 1,953 yards, 56 touchdowns and 8 interceptions.
+On May 24, 2016, Smith signed with the Lehigh Valley Steelhawks of the National Arena League (NAL).
+He earned NAL MVP and first-team All-NAL honors in 2017 after playing in 10 games while completing 169 of 256 passes for 1,953 yards, 56 touchdowns and 8 interceptions.
 He re-signed with the Steelhawks in September 2017.